|Academic Profile |

 |Arul Chib is Director of SiRC, Chair of ICTD2015, and Coordinator of the SIRCA programme.
 Dr. Chib investigates the impact of mobile phones in healthcare (mHealth) and transnational migration issues, and is particularly interested in issues of gender.
 He is currently musing about the role of theoretical and empirical research in influencing policy, practice, and public opinion.|

-Ale, K., Loh, Y. (2017).
+Ale, K., Loh, Y. & Chib, A. (2017).
 Contextualized-OLPC education project in rural India: measuring learning impact and mediation of computer self-efficacy.
 Educational Technology Research and Development.

 Chib, A. & Aricat, R. (2016).
 Belonging and communicating in a bounded cosmopolitanism: The role of mobile phones in the integration of transnational migrants in Singapore.
 Information, Communication and Society.